-The purpose of this policy is to ensure that the Library provides all library services, resources and facilities in ways that are accessible to persons with disabilities.
+The purpose of this policy is to ensure that the Kingston Frontenac Public Library (the Library) provides all library services, resources and facilities in ways that are accessible to persons with disabilities.
 The policy also serves to meet the requirements of the Accessibility for Ontarians with Disabilities Act (A.O.D.A.).

 “A.O.D.A.” means the Accessibility for Ontarians with Disabilities Act, 2005.

 “Assistive Device” means a device used to assist persons with disabilities in carrying out activities or in accessing Library services.
 Assistive devices may include, but are not limited to, wheelchairs, walkers, canes, oxygen tanks, and electronic communication devices.
 “Core Service” means reference, referral and readers’ services, collections, lending, technology, programming and outreach.

 “Core Service” means reference, referral and readers’ services, collections, lending, technology, programming and outreach.

 - any degree of physical disability, infirmity, malformation or disfigurement that is caused by bodily injury, birth defect or illness and, without limiting the generality of the foregoing, includes diabetes mellitus, epilepsy, a brain injury, any degree of paralysis, amputation, lack of physical co-ordination, blindness or visual impediment, deafness or hearing impediment, muteness or speech impediment, or physical reliance on a guide dog or other animal or on a wheelchair or other remedial appliance or device;

 - a condition of mental impairment or a developmental disability;

 - a learning disability, or a dysfunction in one or more of the processes involved in understanding or using symbols or spoken language;